Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_3dGeometry_SUB_surface_area_chapter_0_video_04_b.typ

   #v(40pt)
   #only("2-")[💡 Remember: Units are important!]
   #only("1")[
-    #voiceover("So, our final answer is that the surface area of the cube is 294 square meters.")
+    #voiceover("So our final answer is that the surface area of the cube is 294 square meters.")
   ]
   #only("2")[
-    #voiceover("Remember, it's crucial to include the correct units in your answer.
+    #voiceover("Remember, it's important to include the correct units in your answer.
 Here, we're dealing with area, so our units are square meters.")
   ]
 ]